Robert M. Nerem: Research and publications

 His research interests included biomechanics, cardiovascular devices, cellular engineering, vascular biology, and tissue engineering and regenerative medicine.
 He is the author of more than 200 publications in refereed articles and 84 publications in book chapters and non-refereed articles, and of two patents.

 Nerem's work on "Molecular cloning and characterization of the constitutive bovine aortic endothelial cell nitric oxide synthesis" was published in 1992 in the Journal of Clinical Investigation and has been cited by 671 works in refereed articles.
 This article details the relationship between endothelial cell nitric oxide synthase (NOS) and vascular homeostasis.

-He is also most notable for his research on "The elongation and orientation of cultured endothelial cells in response to shear stress", which was published in 1985 in the Journal of Biomedical Engineering and has been cited by 512 papers in refereed articles.
+He is also most notable for his research on shear stress, which was published in 1985 in the Journal of Biomedical Engineering and has been cited by 512 papers in refereed articles.
 A complete list of Professor Nerem's published work can be found on his Google Scholar Citations page.